meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-WhatIsNerdspal.md

 #Why shall I share my valuable knowledge?

 It might be very easy to solve your friend's doubt through WhatsApp or email.
-If you use nerdspal, your contribution will not only help us, it will also be available to people across globe.
+If you use nerdspal, it will be available to people across the globe.

 >**[nerdspal](https://nerdspal.com) is currently a baby startup which is going through it's most initial phase.
 The phase of user acceptance.
 We need people like you who can help us build a firm beta user base and [provide honest feedback](https://docs.google.com/forms/d/1tmL5Is22aNc6pfALj--OatM5TnhjJLZd50auN3WgM24/viewanalytics).**